 The road climbs 1,365m over 26km of switchbacks to Balsam Lake at 1,835m.
 From here you can take a free shuttle bus to the summit, or hike the 1-kilometre-long Upper Summit Trail.
 At the top, there are several viewpoints, plus a historic fire lookout.
-I drove this road a few years ago as a stop on a road trip between Vancouver and Banff.
-My visit was in September, so sadly the wildflowers were done for the year.
-But the views from the top were spectacular.
+For the best wildflower displays, visit in mid-August.
+The flowers are spectacular!

 Soak in Hot Springs